AsheAvenue/Shapeshifter/README.md

 Shapeshifter
 ============

 Shapeshifter is a distributed daemon for resizing mass numbers of images on S3.
-Its main use case is a scenario in which you have 50,000 source images that need to be resized.
+Its main use case is a scenario in which you have tens of thousands of source images that need to be resized.
 Launch the daemon on a dozen servers and your images will be resized quickly.

 Setup
 ============